2005:

 1974:

-appears as Princess Giselle in the 2007 Walt Disney Pictures fantasy animated-live action film Enchanted.
+appeared as Princess Giselle in the 2007 Walt Disney Pictures fantasy animated-live action film Enchanted (and received a Golden Globe Award nomination for her performance).
+She also co-starred in the 2011 The Muppets.

 1833: